olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 -   [This story](https://cseejira.essex.ac.uk/browse/A293011-147) was assigned to all team members, and I have completed my part as I should record my voice and explaining my slides in the presentation.
 It took 1 hour to be finished.

+-    [This story](https://cseejira.essex.ac.uk/browse/A293011-150) was assigned to all team members.
+The task was for each team member should  complete the team Effort log markdown document for the final report.